-Holidays are just an excuse Idli Bites with Rasam Shots was one of the 4 dishes that I demonstrated.
-On the 18th of October 2020 for Mani Gulati, my classmate from Nagpur wanted me to demonstrate some dishes to her forum.
+Holidays are just an excuse.
+Idli Bites with Rasam Shots was one of the four dishes that I demonstrated.
+On the 18th of October 2020, for Mani Gulati, my classmate from Nagpur wanted me to demonstrate some dishes to her forum.
 She did not listen to my excuses and waited patiently for me to set dates.

-My daughters had by the time left for Bangalore so the recording we were to do just did not happen.
+By that time, my daughters had left for Bangalore, so the recording we were to do just did not happen.
 I was too overwhelmed!
-Special thanks to Pradnya, my friend who suggested and walked me through the entire process as this was my first live cooking.
+Special thanks to Pradnya, my friend, who suggested and walked me through the entire process, as this was my first live cooking.

-Posting this today as Mani's group wants the recipe and also for Foodie Monday Bloghop this week we are celebrating #272Diwali.
-This Diwali a no-onion no garlic Idli Recipe which can be made gluten-free if you avoid the Hing and vegan if you avoid Ghee.
+I'm posting this today because Mani's group wants the recipe.
+Also, for the Foodie Monday Bloghop this week, we are celebrating #272Diwali.
+This Diwali, I'm sharing a no-onion, no-garlic Idli Recipe that can be made gluten-free if you avoid the hing and vegan if you avoid Ghee.

 Boring Idli?

-For the mortals who do not know what idlis is or think that they are "boring" this is something that makes you wish you had not called them boring!
+For mortals who do not know what idlis are or think that they are "boring," this makes you wish you had not called them boring!

-An Idli or idly are steamed rice cake generally savoury.
-Idli is famous as breakfast food and snack but there are some like my family members who will make a meal out of them.
-An idly is made from a fermented batter of rice and dehusked black lentils (urid dal).
-Paired with chutneys, sambhar and a pat of homemade butter idli provides the necessary proteins, carbs and micronutrients.
+An Idli or idly is are steamed rice cake, generally savoury.
+Idli is famous as a breakfast food and a snack, but some, like my family members, will make a meal out of them.
+An idli or idly is made from a fermented rice batter and dehusked black lentils (urid dal).
+Paired with chutneys, sambhar, and a pat of homemade butter, idli provides the necessary proteins, carbs and micronutrients.

-Like all other food, idli has variations rava idli which is instant idli made with from semolina.
-Then there is a sweet variation of idlis called Sanna and popular in the Konkan area.
-Have you tried this yum butter idli my mother-in-law made beautifully?
+Like all other foods, idli has variations.
+There is rava idli, which is instant idli made with semolina.
+Then, there is a sweet variation of idlis called Sanna, which is popular in the Konkan area.
+Have you tried this yummy butter idli my mother-in-law made beautifully?

 Rasam, an Indian soup also called saaru, chaaru.
 Slightly sour, spicy yet sweet soup/curry that is watery.
-A saar can be made without any lentils you can eat it with rice or drink it.
-Again a south Indian delicacy that is very soothing especially during winter or when you have a cold.
-The other day I collected 11 Rasam Varieties you can check it out here.
+A saar can be made without any lentils; you can eat it with rice or drink it.
+Again a South Indian delicacy that is very soothing, especially during winter or when you have a cold.

-So let us put together these stunningly simple but awesomely delicious Idli Tikki and Rasam Shots for the family and friends.
+So let us assemble these stunningly simple but awesomely delicious Idli Tikki and Rasam Shots for the family and friends.
 Here are your components for the snack:

 How to make Idli?

-First thing you need to do is make idli for which you need a batter.
-If you can get readymade batter go for it.
-But do you know you can make the batter easily at home?
+The first thing you need to do is make idli, for which you need a batter.
+If you can get ready-made batter, go for it.
+But did you know you can make the batter easily at home?
 Here is your how-to guide.
+For tips, check my recipe for Idli.

 How to make Rasam?